-Position Responsibilities Contract classification and appointment authority Board Members The Board Memembers are responsible for the oversight and Board Member (Governor in Council) management of the Board.
+Position Responsibilities Contract classification and appointment authority Board Members The Board Members are responsible for the oversight and management of the Board.
+Board Member (Governor in Council)

-Executive Remuneration 1 July 2020 - 30 June 2021
+Executive Remuneration 1 July 2021 - 30 June 2022

 The aggregate compensation made to key personnel is set out below.
 No key management personnel remuneration packages were provided for performance or bonus payments.